Olympia Financial Group Inc (OLY) To Go Ex-Dividend on June 19th

-Olympia Financial Group Inc (TSE:OLY) announced a monthly dividend on Friday, June 19th, TickerTech reports.
-Investors of record on Tuesday, June 30th will be paid a dividend of 0.23 per share by the health services provider on Tuesday, June 30th.
-This represents a $2.76 dividend on an annualized basis and a yield of 6.90%.
+Olympia Financial Group Inc (TSE:OLY) declared a monthly dividend on Friday, June 19th, TickerTech reports.
+Investors of record on Tuesday, June 30th will be given a dividend of 0.23 per share by the health services provider on Tuesday, June 30th.
+This represents a $2.76 annualized dividend and a yield of 6.90%.
 The ex-dividend date of this dividend is Friday, June 19th.

 Receive News & Ratings for Olympia Financial Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Olympia Financial Group and related companies with MarketBeat.com's FREE daily email newsletter.